 - Disable Security The wireless security function can be enabled or disabled.
 If disabled, wireless clients can connect to the router without a password.
 It's strongly recommended to choose one of the following modes to enable security. - WPA-PSK/WPA2-Personal It's the WPA/WPA2 authentication type based on preshared passphrase. - Version Select Automatic, WPA-PSK or WPA2-PSK. - Encryption Select Automatic, TKIP or AES. - Wireless Password Enter ASCII or Hexadecimal characters.
 For Hexadecimal, the length should be between 8 and 64 characters; for ASCII, the length should be between 8 and 63 characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value can be 0 or at least 30.
-Enter 0 to disable the update. - WEP It is based on the IEEE 802.11 standard. - Type The default setting is Automatic, which can select Shared Key or Open System authentication type automatically based on the wireless client's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
-Hexadecimal format stands for any combination of hexadecimal digits (0-9,
+Enter 0 to disable the update. - WPA /WPA2-Enterprise It's based on Radius Server. - Version Select Automatic, WPA or WPA2. - Encryption Select Automatic, TKIP or AES. - Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port that Radius server used. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
+The value should be 30 or above.
+Enter 0 to disable the update.

-- a-f, A-F) in the specified length.
+- WEP It is based on the IEEE 802.11 standard. - Type The default setting is Automatic, which can select Shared Key or Open System authentication type automatically based on the wireless client's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
+Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.
 ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key (Password) Select which of the four keys will be used and enter the matching WEP key.
 Make sure these values are identical on all wireless clients in your network. - Key Type Select the WEP key length (64-bit, 128-bit or 152-bit) for encryption.
 Disabled means this WEP key entry is invalid. - 64-bit Enter 10 hexadecimal digits (any combination of 0-9, a-f and A-F. Null key is not permitted) or 5 ASCII characters. - 128-bit Enter 26 hexadecimal digits (any combination of 0-9, a-f and A-F. Null key is not permitted) or 13 ASCII characters. - 152-bit Enter 32 hexadecimal digits (any combination of 0-9, a-f and A-F. Null key is not permitted) or 16 ASCII characters.